 Recommendations for use with or without fins.

-Without fins, the water level should no higher than your waist.
-In this case, propel yourself towards the beach by pushing off from the ground as the wave or foam passes (<50cm).
+If you want to use this bodyboard without fins, the water level should no higher than your hips.
+In this case, propel yourself towards the beach by pushing off from the ground as the wave or foam passes.

 Safety rules and behaviour in the water - Part 1.